ethan-stone04/tiptracker/README.md

 # 🍸 Tip Tracker

-A personal shift- and tip-tracker for the service industry.
+A personal shift and tip-tracker for the service industry.
 Built for myself to log shifts, hours, tips, and the position I worked, then see weekly breakdowns by role.
 Speakeasy-themed dark UI, mobile-friendly, accessible from any device.